-Provisions for liabilities on lease contracts cover mainly risk retention and relief vehicles risk.
+Other provisions for liabilities cover mainly risk retention and relief vehicles risk.

 A provision is recognised when it is probable that an outflow of resources embodying economic benefits will be required to settle an obligation arising from a past event, and a reliable estimate can be made of the amount of the obligation.
 The amount of such obligations is discounted, where the impact of discounting is material, in order to determine the amount of the provision.